Meggin/inclusive-web-project/journal/first-10-days.md

 * Investigate efforts happening in Google for jobs to help people in low-income rural areas see the potential in learning to code.
 * Find out if web development is part of this narrative.

+## Day 6 - Thursday, May 17, 2018
+Today was a very busy day, and I'm about to stop to feed and bathe the kids.

+But before I do, I wanted to capture some thoughts from yesterday.

+Yesterday, I hosted students from the BlendEd program-- a mix of students across the Bay area who completed a cross-school entrepreneurial program.
+They had to present their product pitches.
+Lots of ideas came out of it.

+I also had a strategic meeting to start to think about the next thing we build on my team-- and two ideas came out of it relating to this project that I want to create.

+### Group to bring to the web developer community

+There is an absolute opportunity to bring high school students like the ones in the BlendEd program (and others) to the web.
+These kids build product presentations, and every one of them said....
+'I don't have coding skills, but if I did...'
+Also, a few built 'engineering budgets' into their plans.

+And the kicker-- most of their products were interesting, and would be easy enough to build into a simple web app.
+We should give people like this more tools to see their ideas to fruition-- there is clearly this sort of notion that it is too hard to learn, so no point in trying.

+I had many conversations with the students, as well, about kids in their schools who would probably work in Google-- and they fit the stereotype, loner, anti-social, super good at computers characteristics.
+And yet, the product ideas were very good-- closely related to their worlds-- if they realized how easy it would be to build something that would help people like them, we'd have a much more diverse set of ideas-- and that's just a small set of high school students!

+### Actions completed

+* Created a connection with a couple of teachers running programs across high schools in the Bay Area.
+They want to work together on a possible Bay Area wide, build for the web, project for next year-- very cool.
+* Had some good ideas today in a meeting on inclusive metrics.
+For example, what if we tried to incentivise and target specific exclusive groups to contribute to our content, and then raise awareness and props when they do?
+That would be awesome.
+Don't lose site of this.
+* Had a great discussion with a designer on the bus ride home about how to push forward on new projects when there isn't quite consensus.
+Listing the ideas in the actions to follow up on!

+### Actions to follow up on

+* Create a calendar reminder to follow up with BlendEd leads on future collaboration.
+* She (Noreen) suggested to create a weekly retro report which tracks decisions made, risks involves, and any concerns raised, or decisions decided against.
+This way everyone still gets a voice.
+* Noreen also suggested to create strict planning docs, with 'fail fast' built in-- everyone lets experiments happen and are OK with it, because each week, risks are assessed, and when they get too high, then we fail fast.
+* Noreen also suggested to hold weely 'keep stop start' meetings.